Boat & Yacht Insurance

 Territories to match your needs.

-Available if you already hold a Travelers auto and/or home or other boat/yacht policy.
+Save money on boat insurance.
+If you already hold a Travelers auto insurance and/or home or other boat/yacht policies, you may be eligible for multi-policy discounts.

-Save up to 5% per boat for safe boating courses, including Power Squadron and U.S. Coast Guard, and up to 10% per boat for advanced courses.
+You may be eligible to save up to 5% per boat for passing certain save boating courses, including those offered by the U.S. Power Squadron and the U.S. Coast Guard; and up to 10% per boat for advanced courses, such as a Captain’s license.

 Boat Equipment Credits